GoogleChrome/web.dev/src/site/content/en/blog/text-fragments/index.md

 were introduced:

 <figure class="w-figure">
   {% Img src="image/tcFciHGuF3MxnTr1y5ue01OGLBn2/yA1p3CijeDbTRwMys9Hq.png", alt="Blog post text: Text URL Fragments.
 Users or authors can now link to a specific portion of a page using a text fragment provided in a URL.
 When the page is loaded, the browser highlights the text and scrolls the fragment into view.
-For example, the URL below loads a wiki page for 'Cat' and scrolls to the content listed in the `text` parameter.", width="800", height="200" %}
+For example, the URL below loads a wiki page for 'Cat' and scrolls to the content listed in the `text` parameter.", width="800", height="200", class="w-screenshot" %}
   <figcaption class="w-figcaption">Text Fragments announcement blog post excerpt.</figcaption>
 </figure>